nickbreaton/redirects.nickbreaton.com/README.md

 # Redirect Validator

-Quickly validate that common redirects are working as expected.
+Quickly check that common redirects are working as expected.